Spinal Cord Monitoring

 • concept

-• microtrauma to nerve root during surgery causes deplorization and a resulting action potential in the muscle that can be recorded
+• microtrauma to nerve root during surgery causes depolarization and a resulting action potential in the muscle that can be recorded

-• contact alone of a surgical instrument to the nerve root will lead to "burst activity" which carries no clinical significance
+• contact of a surgical instrument with nerve root will lead to "burst activity" and has no clinical significance

-• more significant injury or traction to a nerve root will lead to "sustained train" activity, which may carry clinical significance
+• significant injury or traction to a nerve root will lead to "sustained train" activity, which may be clinically significant

 • signal initiation